 pace and, finally, maximal sprint swimming

-The volume of training had no influence on swim performance.
+The volume of training did not influence swim performance.

 Feeling comfortable is not the point

-The only conclusion to be drawn from this research is that faster
+The only conclusion from this research is that faster

-and not longer training is the key to swimming success.
+and no longer training is the key to swimming success.
 Nevertheless, the

 high-volume, low-intensity training model probably remains the most common